DSoftTechnology/ADS-FDA-Pool3/README.md

 Live demonstrations of the prototypes were provided to users whose comments were reflected back into the design when possible.

 ###h) Created a prototype that works with multiple devices
+Developed prototype to be responsive and successfully tested on various mobile and traditional devices including iPad, Android phone, ChromeBook, and PCs

+Documented in ...ADS-FDA-Pool3/tree/master/Test

 ###i) Used at least 5 modern and open source technologies